Top Reasons Why You Should

 While the dynamics of a food truck are entirely different from those of a sit-down restaurant, they can completely benefit one another.

-If the revenue growth continues as projected into 2020, there is a tremendous amount of growth opportunity for both the entrepreneur and established brick-n-mortar brands.
+If the revenue growth continues as projected into 2021, there will be a tremendous amount of growth opportunity for both the entrepreneur and established brick-n-mortar brands.

 If you're looking to start up a mobile food truck in the Greater Cincinnati market and need help getting your operation started, feel free to reach out to us to discover all that the Queen City Mobile Food Truck Association offers.